rhpvorderman/gzip_static/README.rst

-gzip_static
+gzip-static
 ===========

 Compress your static website with gzip for faster serving with NGiNX's gzip_static on.

-gzip_static compresses all static files in a directory recursively.
-It assures the content has been changed before compressing again.
-It does so by performing a checksum on the contents of the static file and its gzipped version.
-This guarantees that you do not publish outdated gzip files.
+Features:

+- Compress all static files in a directory, recurses into subdirectories automatically and finds all files with `static file extensions
+  <src/gzip_static/extensions.txt>`_.
+- Supports a custom extensions file.
+- Verifies that contents of gzipped files are the same as the static content by running a checksum (sha1).
+Does not compress the file again if this is the case.

 Rationale
 =========